As the next in the series of famous roads to ride, here’s a trip to the Beaujolais hills in France for the Col du Pin

-This is still a main road, indeed works have been done to speed up the route.
+This is still a main road, indeed works have been done to speed it up.
 You can spot the route of the old road that once meandered up the hill by rows of houses and their faded paint advertising aperitifs and hotels for passing motorists, hopefully they made use of the latter if they tried the former.
 But the N7 has been engineered to cut straight through, a tarmac canal.
-This has only made the traffic go faster, you feel your shoulders tensing up as another truck roars past, the gradient is not enough to slow them.
-The local newspapers are full of grizzly accident reports, a staple of the French regional press, search online for images of the col and mangled vehicles galore come back.
+This has only made the traffic go faster and riding up you feel your shoulders tensing up as another truck roars past, the gradient is not enough to slow them.
+The local newspapers are full of grizzly road accident reports, a staple of the French regional press.
+Search online for images of the mountain pass and mangled vehicles galore come back.

-Nevertheless this is a real climb and a proper col. There are a good views across the top to the north of the Beaujolais and the summit marks the demarcation between the Loire and Rhone départements as well the watershed point between the Atlantic and the Mediterranean, where a drop of rain one side will flow to one ocean and another on the other side to the other.
+Nevertheless this is a real climb and a proper col. There are a good views across the top to the north of the Beaujolais and the summit marks the demarcation between the Loire and Rhone départements as well the watershed point between the Atlantic and the Mediterranean.

 This is a route that has existed since Roman times to link Gaul to Rome and later became the main route between Paris and Lyon.
 Saint Symphorien was home of the Logis Tête Noire, a postal relay and inn that hosted travelling kings, popes and more over the years.